 “An unjust law is a code that is out of harmony with the moral law.
 To put it in the terms of St. Thomas Aquinas: An unjust law is a human law that is not rooted in eternal law and natural law.
 Any law that uplifts human personality is just.
 Any law that degrades human personality is unjust.”

-The Supreme Court can say whatever it chooses, but it cannot change the very fabric of nature created and established by the Creator alone.
-Every human being is given rights by God himself who made each of us.
-It is God who created Life.
-It is God alone who may define what is Life.
-Any human attempt to understand Life is an attempt to discover what God has established.
+The Supreme Court can say whatever it chooses, but it cannot change the very fabric of nature created and established solely by the Creator.
+Every human being is endowed by God with inherent rights.
+God created Life.
+God alone defines Life.
+Any human attempt to understand Life is an attempt to discover what God alone has established.

 Conversely, any attempt to re-define what God has established will lead to error – what the Patriarchs of the Old Testament, and the Son of God – Jesus Christ – declared to be sin.
 Sin manifests itself in humanity the way rot and decay manifest itself in the natural world.
 Sin always leads to destruction, and – followed to its logical conclusion – leads to death.

 This is nowhere more manifest than in following the illogical and Godless decrees of the Supreme Court in Dred Scott v.
 Sanford, and Roe v.
 Wade.
 In both cases, the court sought to re-define what it is to be human – to have human Life.
-Both cases upheld pre-existing evils by attempting to codify into legal terms that which defies God’s established decrees of what Life is, and what it means to be human.
-Both cases ultimately upheld one of the greatest evils perpetrated by one person against another person: turning other people into a commodity to be bought and sold like so much meat at the market.
+Both cases upheld pre-existing evils by attempting to codify into legal terms that which defies God’s established order; God’s decrees governing Life; and what it means to be human.
+Both cases ultimately upheld one of the greatest evils perpetrated by one person against another: turning other people into a commodity to be bought and sold like so much meat at a market.

-A video of Planned Parenthood representatives negotiating prices for parts of dismembered babies presents as cavalier an attitude toward profiting from human degradation as any account I’ve ever read about callous slave traders and owners who bought and sold human slaves like livestock.
+A video of Planned Parenthood representatives negotiating prices for dismembered babies’ body parts presents as cavalier an attitude toward profiting from human degradation as any account I’ve ever read.
+This is the same sort of financial haggling engaged in by callous slave traders and owners who bought and sold human slaves like livestock.

 In fact, it was while watching this video that I was reminded of the sick feeling I had in my stomach when I first saw a picture of a slave trader’s Atlanta storefront advertising “Auctions & Negro Sales.”
 The photo was taken in 1864 as General William Tecumseh Sherman’s federal troops marched through Georgia destroying the crops and supplies needed to nourish the Confederate forces under General Robert E. Lee’s command in Virginia.I teach American History, and I am not one of those who erroneously believes the Civil War was waged by Lincoln against the South in order to end slavery.
 All it takes is a quick glance at any map showing slave states and free states in the North and the Confederacy to see that four slave states sided with Lincoln and the North (i.e. Delaware, Maryland, Kentucky, and Missouri).
 The Civil War was about many significant issues, and – as is often the case – the causes of the war are not easily summed up in short blurbs or phrases like, “the war was fought to end slavery.”
 However, only a fool would presume to suggest that the Civil War would have occurred without all the previous friction in the union over the issue of slavery and its consequences.